 Zyflamend is an herbal supplement consisting of Holy basil, turmeric, ginger, green tea, rosemary, hu zhang, Chinese goldthread, barberry, oregano, and skullcap.
 Promoters of Zyflamend claim that it has anti-inflammatory and antiaging effects.
-In a few in lab studies, it has been shown to reduce inflammation and levels of certain enzymes that produce estrogen.
+Lab studies suggest it may reduce inflammation and levels of certain enzymes that produce estrogen.
 It can also cause cell death.
-Results from a small study indicate it may help lower prostate specific antigen (PSA), a marker of prostate cancer.
+However, studies in humans are quite limited.
+Results from a small study suggest it may help lower prostate specific antigen (PSA), a marker of prostate cancer.
 More research is needed.

-A few lab studies show that Zyflamend can reduce the number of prostate cancer cells and also decrease some markers related to some types of breast cancer.
+A few lab studies suggest that Zyflamend can reduce the number of prostate cancer cells and also decrease certain markers related to some types of breast cancer.
 Zyflamend did not cause serious adverse events in men with prostatic intraepithelial neoplasia and also decreased certain prostate disease-related markers.
 More research is needed.

-A few lab studies show that Zyflamend reduces inflammation but there are no data from clinical trials.
+A few lab studies suggest that Zyflamend reduces inflammation, but there are no data from clinical trials.